openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -cache_dir "<path>"       Optional.
 Enables caching of loaded models to specified directory.
 List of devices which support caching is shown at the end of this message.
     -load_from_file           Optional.
 Loads model from file directly without ReadNetwork.
 All CNNNetwork options (like re-shape) will be ignored
     -latency_percentile       Optional.
 Defines the percentile to be reported in latency metric.
 The valid range is [1, 100].
 The default value is 50 (median).
+    -do                       Optional.
+Specify denormals is optimized by treating as zero.

   Device-specific performance options:
     -nstreams "<integer>"     Optional.
 Number of streams to use for inference on the CPU, GPU or MYRIAD devices (for HETERO and MULTI device cases use format <dev1>:<nstreams1>,<dev2>:<nstreams2> or just <nstreams>).
 Default value is determined automatically for a device.Please note that although the automatic selection usually provides a reasonable performance, it still may be non - optimal for some cases, especially for very small networks.
 See sample's README for more details.
 Also, using nstreams>1 is inherently throughput-oriented option, while for the best-latency estimations the number of streams should be set to 1.